secdev02/Network-Support/README.md

 - **Testing token expiration**: See if tokens are still valid
 - **Verifying permissions**: Test what a user can/cannot access
 - **API troubleshooting**: Replay failed requests to diagnose issues
+- **Browser as user**: Launch incognito session to see their exact experience

 **Common workflows:**